Gainbridge Fieldhouse: Events

-From 2002 to 2007, the fieldhouse served as the site of the Big Ten Conference men's basketball tournament in even-numbered years while the tournament was held at the United Center in Chicago in odd-numbered years.
+From 2002 to 2007, the fieldhouse served as the site of the Big Ten Conference men's basketball tournament in even-numbered years, while the tournament was held at the United Center in Chicago in odd-numbered years.
 In 2008, the tournament was moved to Conseco Fieldhouse exclusively for five years, through 2012.
 The arena is also a frequent site of the Big Ten women's basketball tournament.
 2012 marked the 12th time in 13 years that the tournament had been held at the fieldhouse.
-On June 5, 2011, the Big Ten Conference announced that beginning in 2013 the location of both of the conference basketball tournaments for the following four years would be alternated between the Chicago area and Indianapolis.
+On June 5, 2011, the Big Ten Conference announced that beginning in 2013, the location of both of the conference basketball tournaments for the following four years would be alternated between the Chicago area and Indianapolis.
 Bankers Life Fieldhouse would again be the site for both men's and women's events in 2014 and 2016.
 The 2011 NCAA Women's Final Four was also held at the fieldhouse on April 3 and April 5 of 2011.
 For basketball, the venue seats 17,923 (18,345 from 1999 to 2006, 18,165 from 2006 to 2016).

-From 2011 to 2021 the fieldhouse hosted the Crossroads Classic, an annual event that included the Butler Bulldogs, Indiana Hoosiers, Notre Dame Fighting Irish, and Purdue Boilermakers men's basketball teams.
+From 2011 to 2021, the fieldhouse hosted the Crossroads Classic, an annual event that included the Butler Bulldogs, Indiana Hoosiers, Notre Dame Fighting Irish, and Purdue Boilermakers men's basketball teams.

 The Professional Bull Riders brought its Built Ford Tough Series bull riding tour, now known as the Unleash the Beast Series, to the fieldhouse for the first time in January 2011.
 It was their second visit to Indianapolis; they first visited Indianapolis during the 2004 season when they held a BFTS event at the RCA Dome.

 Gainbridge Fieldhouse is one of many concert venues in the city of Indianapolis.
 On March 11, 2019, Metallica set a new attendance record at the venue with 18,274 fans at the venue.
 The previous record was held by Billy Joel (16,594).

 In December 2017, during a press conference the Indiana Pacers announced that the arena would host the 2021 NBA All-Star Game.
-In late 2020, due to the COVID-19 pandemic and other conflicts surrounding the 2021 NCAA Division I men's basketball tournament which was also being held in Indianapolis the same year the NBA announced the city will host the 2024 NBA All-Star Game instead of the 2021 game.
+In late 2020, due to the COVID-19 pandemic and other conflicts surrounding the 2021 NCAA Division I men's basketball tournament which was also being held in Indianapolis the same year the NBA announced the city would host the 2024 NBA All-Star Game instead of the 2021 game.

+The arena hosted games 3, 4, and 6 of the 2025 NBA Finals, but the Pacers ended up losing that season's title four games to three.

 NCAA tournament

-Gainbridge Fieldhouse hosted first and second-round games of the 2017 and 2022 NCAA tournaments.
-The arena also hosted first, second, and regional semifinal (Sweet 16) round games of the 2021 tournament.
+Gainbridge Fieldhouse hosted first and second-round games of the 2017, 2022, and 2024 men's NCAA tournaments.
+The arena also hosted first, second, and regional semifinal (Sweet 16) round games of the 2021 men's tournament.